Sylordis/grid-generator/doc/input_file_definition.md

 Some properties can

-## Sizes

-Sizes can be described in two manners: either fixed or relative.

-- Fixed: a straight number or annotated with `px` (ex: `14` or `16px`).
-- Relative: in percentage of the cell (ex: `75%`).
-If relative, the size will be determined according to the size of the cell.

 ## Directions and Positions

 Directions, positions and angles are all managed in the same way, with a premade list of simple directions/positions.